phpdevcommunity/essential-framework/framework-doc/events.md

 ## Complete Example: Dependency Injection with Event Dispatcher

 In this complete example, we'll create a custom event and listener, configure the event dispatcher, and demonstrate dependency injection in a controller.
-We'll use the Essential Framework's default event dispatcher, `devcoder-xyz/php-event-dispatcher`.
+We'll use the Michel Framework's default event dispatcher, `phpdevcommunity/php-event-dispatcher`.

 ### Step 1: Create a Custom Event